 If that sounds like too much effort it might be a better option to order a statutory credit report, which is a one-off credit report document.
 This option negates the need to sign up with one of the credit reference agencies and costs just £2.

 They can be ordered from any of the three major agencies - Equifax, Experian and CallCredit - and can either be viewed online or sent in the post.

 As they can take up to a week to receive, we'll return to statutory credit reports in week three.

 Automate finances | Ditch unused lines of credit

 In the long term, using financial products consistently and responsibly will help an individual to improve their credit rating.

-That's why it's a good idea to automate as many payments as possible to avoid obvious 'black marks' like missed credit card payments.
+That's why in the short term it's a good idea to automate as many payments as possible to avoid obvious 'black marks' on a credit report, like missed credit card payments.